NextDotID/aragog/README.md

     * `Validate`: The structure can perform simple validations before being created or saved into the database.
     * `Authenticate`: The structure can define a authentication behaviour from a `secret` (a password for example) (see `password_hashing` section)
     * `AuthorizeAction`: The structure can define authorization behavior on a target record with custom Action type.
+    * `Link`: The structure can define relations with other models based on defined queries.
+    * `ForeignLink`: The structure can define relations with other models based on defined foreign key.
 * Different operations can return a `ServiceError` error that can easily be transformed into a Http Error (can be used for the actix framework)

 #### Cargo features